 4. Lung problems

 Lung and breathing problems can cause sudden, sharp chest pain.
-Some lung problems can be serious.
-See your doctor immediately if you have any of these symptoms:
+Some lung problems

 - chest pain that worsens if you take a deep breath